 With 3D printing there is no economy of scale.
 It cost the same to print one item as it does to print a hundred.
 Something can be quickly customized to fit the needs of the individual student.
 If they break it (like all kids do) then the device can be quickly replaced.

-The Need for 3D Printing
+The Need – 3D printing for autism

 For people with ASD, there is a critical lack of therapy products designed for them.
 The handful of companies that provide therapy products for ASD charge a high price for their specialty products.